 Electric brakes and manual, automatic or surge-type trailer brakes are safe if you install them properly and adjust them to the manufacturer's specifications.
 The trailer brakes must meet local and federal regulations.

 The rating for the tow vehicle's braking system operation is at the gross vehicle weight rating, not the gross combined weight rating.

 Trailer lamps are required on most towed vehicles.
-Make sure all running lights, brake lights, direction indicators and hazard lights are working.
+Make sure all running lights, brake lights, turn signals and hazard lights are working.